 The FUNs take the control sources one level further.
 By setting up a FUN as a control source, you can mix the signals of two control sources, and perform one of 50 functions on the combined signals.
 The result of that function becomes the new control source value.
-Because the FUNs can radically change the combined input values, the FUNs can have a profound effect on your sounds.
+Because they can radically change their combined input values, FUNs can have a profound effect on your sounds.

 You may find that experimenting with the various FUN equations gives you a better idea of their effects than reading the explanations.
-Although there's a great deal of mathematics behind the FUNs, the most important consideration is how they affect your sounds.
+Although there's some serious mathematics behind the FUNs, the most important consideration is how they affect your sounds.
 The more you play around with them, the better you'll understand how powerful they are.